Fashion Textiles (with Foundation Year)

-Study at UWE Bristol's Frenchay Campus in the foundation year, and at our City Campus from Year one onwards, with access to some of the best technical and creative resources in the country.
+Learn at our City Campus, with access to some of the best technical and creative resources in the country.

 Experiment with materials, alternative forms and wearables in our physical making studios.
 Bring 2D ideas to life in our print centre, using the latest equipment for screen printing, etching, digital printing and lithography.

 A mix of traditional and hands-on learning environments helps you quickly take on essential knowledge and skills, standing you in good stead for your professional career.

 Learn more about UWE Bristol's facilities and resources.